-Students should expect all discussions to be graded by the instructor by Friday of the following week.
+Students should expect all discussions to be graded by the instructor by Thursday of the following week.
 Written essay grades posted within 7 days from the due date.
 Final grades are posted as quickly as possible within 7 days of the end of the course term.
 Faculty will respond to all email communications within 48 hours of the sending of any email.
-Students are able to make phone or Skype appointments for more individualized attention.
+Students are able to make phone, Skype appointments (while available), or Office Teams for more individualized attention.